Red Emma's Radical Pavilion brings cutting-edge authors and ideas to the heart of the city.

 Sunday, September 27

-Celebrating Baltimore Zinesters, with readings by China Martens, Beast Grrrl, and other friends
+Celebrating Baltimore Zinesters!
+With Lawrence Burney of True Laurels, China Martens, Beast Grrrl, and more

 Charm City boasts a vibrant and constantly growing zine culture!
 Red Emma’s hosts a panel discussion with some of the most exciting newcomers to the scene, and longtime local favorites as well.